mrab72/tech-notes/rust/rust.md

 ## Object Safety

 ### What is Object Safety?
 A trait is "object-safe" if it can be used as a trait object (`dyn Trait`).
 Not all traits can be trait objects!
+So it means a trait is object safe if it can be used for dynamic dispatch, meaning the compiler can call its methods at runtime through a vtable without needing to know the concrete type implementing the trait

 ### Rules for Object Safety